Tom Holland facts for kids

 Holland reprised his role as Spider-Man in Avengers: Infinity War (2018) and its follow-up Avengers: Endgame (2019), which were filmed back-to-back.
 The pictures each earned more than $2 billion, and Endgame briefly became the highest-grossing film of all time.
 Holland followed with the sequel Spider-Man: Far From Home (2019), which widely received positive reviews and became the first Spider-Man film to earn $1 billion, finishing as the fourth-highest grosser of 2019.
 Ben Travis of Empire magazine found Holland "a note-perfect Spider-Man — still funnier and more believably teenage" than Maguire and Garfield who previously portrayed the character.
 Travis wrote, "Holland never loses the ebullient spark that makes him one of the MCU's most endearing figures."
 Holland received a third consecutive Saturn Award for Best Performance by a Younger Actor for Far From Home, having previously won for Civil War and Homecoming.
 He voiced roles in the Blue Sky Studios animation Spies in Disguise (2019), the live-action film Dolittle (2020), and the Pixar animated film Onward (2020).
 The last two were with his MCU co-stars Robert Downey Jr. and Chris Pratt, respectively.
 Made on lucrative budgets, all three films underperformed at the box-office.

 Holland starred in three films that were released in 2021.
-His first, the crime drama Cherry, is based on the namesake novel by American author Nico Walker, and reunited him with Avengers directors Russo brothers.
-He lost 30 pounds (14 kg) for the role, then regained it after filming.
+His first, the crime drama Cherry, is based on the namesake novel by American author Nico Walker, and reunited him with Avengers directors Russo brothers. .....
+He also lost 30 pounds (14 kg) of weight, then regained it after filming.
 The film was released in cinemas in February and digitally on Apple TV+ in March.
 Consensus among critics was that the film enabled Holland to broaden his horizons as an actor, but it had a formulaic story.
 This was echoed by Owen Gleiberman of Variety who further noted that Holland proved his skills as an actor and demonstrated a range of indulgent looks and moods.
 Holland next played alongside Daisy Ridley as a young man living on a planet called New World in Chaos Walking, an adaptation of Patrick Ness's best-selling science fiction series of the same name.
 The film was delayed due to several reshoots in early 2019, which added $15 million to its budget, bringing its cost to $100 million.
 Chaos Walking failed to recoup its budget and received poor reviews.
 David Rooney of The Hollywood Reporter found the chemistry between Holland and Ridley lackluster, and Christian Holub of Entertainment Weekly noted his failed attempt to break away from roles similar to Spider-Man.

 In November 2021, Holland voiced Percy Pig in a series of advertisements for Marks & Spencer's Christmas food specials.
 The following month, Holland reprised his role as Peter Parker in the sequel Spider-Man: No Way Home.
 After taking on mature roles in films like Cherry, Holland noted that he found it strange adjusting back to playing Parker, chiefly due to raising his voice pitch and returning to the mindset of a "naïve, charming teenager".
 He described No Way Home as the "most ambitious standalone superhero movie ever made".
 Despite its release during the COVID-19 pandemic, No Way Home quickly emerged as the highest-grossing film of 2021 and the sixth highest-grossing film of all time.
 It also became the first film since 2019's Star Wars: The Rise of Skywalker to earn more than $1 billion at the box-office.
 No Way Home became the highest-rated Spider-Man film on the online database IMDb and the review aggregator Rotten Tomatoes.
 Wendy Ide of The Guardian wrote that the film "delivers an overflowing, funnel-web cornucopia of treats for Spider-fans" and attributed Parker's continuing appeal to "his endearing, puppyish enthusiasm".
 The Times' Kevin Maher opined that Holland "own[s] every inch of the role" and "casts his web and captures your heart".